google/web-starter-kit/README.md

 If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `gulpfile.babel.js`, `.jshintrc` and `.travis.yml`.
 You can now safely use the boilerplate with an alternative build-system or no build-system at all if you choose.

+## Recipes

+If you are interested in adding in different tooling workflows to your gulpfile.js, we recommend looking at the official Gulp [recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes) directory which includes a comprehensive list of guides.

 ## Extras

 Optional additions, such as web server configurations, can be found at [WSK Extras